YidiWuCE21/harvold/README.md

 Django was an obvious choice for me as it was the web framework I used at my job.
 This was not a choice made for the sake of comfort, but because my work didn't let me fully explore the use of the framework.
 I wanted to understand how a web server actually functioned, how to use Django's ORM (we preferred raw SQL), and so on.
 I wanted the flexibility to play with all the tools in the Django environment and commit to my own design choices without going through the usual pipelines at work.

-MySQL was chosen because it happened to be the database I clicked when I was exploring RDS.
-Migrating to Postgres is on the backlog for better write performance, feature richness, support from Django, and parity with the SQLite DB I use for development and testing.
+MySQL was initially chosen because it happened to be the database I clicked when I was exploring RDS.
+Migrating to Postgres was done for better write performance, feature richness, support from Django, and parity with the SQLite DB I use for development and testing.

 Daphne was chosen because Channels required an ASGI server.